HEPARIN SODIUM- heparin sodium injection

 The following adverse reactions have been identified during post approval use of HEPARIN SODIUM INJECTION.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency.

-Digitalis, tetracyclines, nicotine, nitrates, and antihistamines may partially counteract the anticoagulant action of heparin sodium.
-Monitor patients' coagulation tests appropriately.
+Digitalis, tetracyclines, nicotine, or antihistamines, or intravenous (IV) nitroglycerin may partially counteract the anticoagulant action of heparin sodium.

 If available, preservative-free HEPARIN SODIUM INJECTION is recommended when heparin therapy is needed during pregnancy.
 There are no known adverse outcomes associated with fetal exposure to the preservative benzyl alcohol through maternal drug administration; however, the preservative benzyl alcohol can cause serious adverse events and death when administered intravenously to neonates and infants [see Use in Specific Populations (8.4)].